Eacred/eacrdata/README.md

 ### HTML

-The core functionality of ecrdata is server-side rendered in Go and designed to work well with javascript disabled.
+The core functionality of eacrdata is server-side rendered in Go and designed to work well with javascript disabled.
 For users with javascript enabled, [Turbolinks](https://github.com/turbolinks/turbolinks) creates a persistent single page application that handles all HTML rendering.